htrgouvea/harpoon/README.md

   $ docker run
 ```

+### To do

+- Refact the database
+- Improve Bing and Pastebin crawlers
+- Create crawler for Github and iHaveBeenPwned
+- Create worker for send notifications via E-mail, Telegram and Slack
+- Create a API REST for disponibilize a channel for future integrations

 ### Contribution

 - Your contributions and suggestions are heartily ♥ welcome.
 [See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page.](https://github.com/GouveaHeitor/uranus/issues) See here the [security policy.](/SECURITY.md) (✿ ◕‿◕) This project follows the best practices defined by this [style guide](https://heitorgouvea.me/projects/perl-style-guide).